eoscanada/eosc/README.md

 transactions, `cleos` interfaces with yet another program (`keosd`) in order to sign transactions, making it more complex to use. `eosc` brings `keosd` and `cleos` together in a swiss-knify package.

-ERRATA: Previously, you could read `It uses sha512 key derivation, which is faster to brute force, the Argon2 key derivation is stronger and would take an attacker a *lot* more efforts to bruteforce.`.
-It was incorrect as `cleos` generates a big random password for you which is effectively very hard to brute force, no matter which derivation algo you are using.
-The fact that `cleos` doesn't allow you to choose your passphrase is a difference, but mostly in usability.
-You need to store that large password somewhere, right?